saintasia/portfolio/src/pages/project-management/index.md

 <div class="Works__main__txt">

 ##Deliver
-The deliverables for this project were UI style guide and a high-fidelity prototype.
-The color scheme was decided to have only one main color and be grey-based to make it adaptable to any content.
-Once the elements were designed based on usability best pracitces, a high-fidelity prototype was created.
-Running another user test with 2 participants uncovered new issues that were improved, as you can check from the following prototype.
+The deliverables included **UI style guide** and a **high-fidelity prototype**.
+Once the color scheme and typography were in place, the elements were put togehter and a prototype supporting main user flows was created.
+To uncover any inconsistencies and usability flows before moving onto the next step, another round of **user testing** with **2 users** as well as **A/B testing** was held.
+Based on the findings, more tweaks were made to the prototype that you can click through below.

 </div><!-- text end -->
 </div><!-- two col layout end -->